Ummammm/PROJECT-GIBEL/README.md

 💡 License
 Feel free to fork, remix, or build on this.
 This archive was made to be expanded.

-> If someone finds this terminal a thousand years from now...
-> Tell them we tried to remember.
+> "If someone finds this terminal a thousand years from now...
+Tell them we tried to remember." — Neimand
-> — Neimand

 To run locally: